Viewdesic/viewScroller.js/README.md

 	getallmainviews_sel = mainbag_sel + '>' + mainview_sel, // Select all mainviews from the mainbag
 ```

-**Remember that if you want to change some of the classes you need to change it in your HTML structure also.**
+**Remember that if you want to change some of the classes inside viewScroller.js file you need to change it in your HTML structure also.**

 ### Reporting any issue